 Understanding How to Adopt a Healthy Lifestyle

 Health plays a big role in our overall sense of wellbeing.
 Obviously.
 If you’re not feeling well, you’re not going to feel happy.
-But for a lot of people —especially those dealing with bigger health challenges than the flu, for example— returning to a state of good health can seem almost impossible.
+But for a lot of people, returning to a state of good health can feel almost impossible.

 There are plenty of doable ways you can upgrade your health, starting right now.
-Snacking less, exercising more, etc. However, the bigger issue at play here is your mindset.
+Exercising more, snacking less, going all Wim Hof by investing in a cold plunge tub, etc. However, the bigger issue at play here is your mindset.
 We’ve been conditioned to believe that our health is in our doctor’s hands, rather than our own.

 We need to change that.
 We need to take back the responsibility for our health and wellbeing.
 Of course, there will always be a place for the medical profession, but we need to work with our doctor rather than hand over the reins completely.

-These five TED talks will inspire you to do just that.
+These five TED talks on healthy eating will inspire you to do just that.
 Offering you a range of tips and advice as well as case studies of people who’ve walked this path already, they’ll help you figure out how to adopt a healthy lifestyle in no time.